ngaggion/ngaggion.github.io/_pages/about.md

 I'm a Computing Engineer, in May 2020 I received my degree from the [Facultad de Ingeniería y Ciencias Hídricas](http://fich.unl.edu.ar) at the [Universidad Nacional del Litoral](https://unl.edu.ar) (UNL), Santa Fe, Argentina.
 Since then, I've been doing my PhD studies under a [CONICET](https://www.conicet.gov.ar/) scholarship at the same university.
 In particular, I work at [sinc(i)](https://sinc.unl.edu.ar/), the Research institute for signals, systems and computational intelligence, under the supervision of [Enzo Ferrante](https://eferrante.github.io) on topics such as computer vision, graphs neural networks and deep learning.

-I like teaching, so I am also a teaching assistant on courses such as Informatics or Deep Learning, based on the current semester.
+I like teaching, so I am also a teaching assistant on courses such as Informatics, Machine Learning or Deep Learning, based on the current semester.
 My position as TA is in the [Facultad de Ingeniería Química](https://fiq.unl.edu.ar), also at UNL.

-## **My research**
+## **Latest news**

-I work mainly on two different research lines:

-- **Plant root phenotyping using deep learning**:\
-  My Computing Engineer thesis consisted on the development of a deep learning based approach to provide high throughtput phenotyping of plant roots in temporal series of images using deep learning.
-This project was done in colaboration with my co-supervisor Federico Ariel from the [Instituto de Agrobiotecnología del Litoral](https://ial.conicet.gov.ar/) (IAL), and members of the [Institute of Plant Sciences Paris Saclay](https://ips2.u-psud.fr/en/index.html) (IPS2).\
-  We are currently putting this work into production, in order to be used at several plant biology labs around the globe. \
-  Within this project, we also launched a [root segmentation challenge](https://sites.google.com/sinc.unl.edu.ar/root-segmentation-challenge) during the CVPPA workshop at ICCV '21.

-- **Image-to-graph extraction mixing graph neural networks with convolutional neural networks:**\
-  As the main topic of my PhD thesis, I am currently working on the image-to-graph extraction problem in the context of medical imaging.
-In particular, I'm applying this approach to segment images using graph representations of the anatomical structure (such as meshes) instead of providing pixel-level segmentations.

-Both research lines coincide in the problem of extracting graph structures from images.
-On the first one, we obtain a graph representation of the plant root by a mix of deep learning based segmentation and a classic approach of graph construction from the segmentation's skeleton.
-On the second one, we produce end-to-end trainable models for anatomical segmentation via graph neural networks.
+- 25 August 2022: Started teaching "Linear Algebra, Optimization and Machine Learning" at [FIQ, UNL](http://fich.unl.edu.ar).
+- 02 August 2022: Last day on [CISTIB](https://www.cistib.org/)!
+- 15 July 2022: I visited the [Centre for Medical Image Computing (CMIC)](https://www.ucl.ac.uk/medical-image-computing/) at UCL for the last day of Medicss.
+- 11 – 15 July 2022: I participated on the [UCL Medical Image Computing Summer School (MedICSS)](https://medicss.cs.ucl.ac.uk/).
+I got on the Top 3 for group project work, on “Devising a deep learning pipeline for retinal image analysis”.
+- 1 July 2022: I joined the [Center for Computational Imaging & Simulation Technologies in Biomedicine, CISTIB](https://www.cistib.org/), at Leeds University
+- 19 - 24 June 2022: I participated virtually on [CVPR 22](https://cvpr2022.thecvf.com/) under a free registration and travel award granted by the conference.
+Due to visa restrictions I could not travel to the US.